muellan/metacache/README.md

 **Note that a database can only be queried with the same variant of MetaCache (regarding data type sizes) that it was built with.**

 In rare cases databases built on one platform might not work with MetaCache on other platforms due to bit-endianness and data type width differences.
-Especially mixing MetaCache executables compiled with 32-bit and 64-bit compilers might be probelematic.
+Especially mixing MetaCache executables compiled with 32-bit and 64-bit compilers might be problematic.